Wildfire explodes to third-largest in California history - NewsBreak

 Wildfire explodes to third-largest in California history

-GREENVILLE, Calif. — (AP) — A Northern California wildfire that is now the third-largest in state history had burned for weeks, mostly in remote wildland areas with few people, before it roared through the little mountain community of Greenville, driven by shifting winds and bone-dry vegetation.
+GREENVILLE, Calif. — (AP) — A Northern California wildfire that is now the third-largest in state history had burned for weeks, mostly in remote wildland areas with few people, before shifting winds and bone-dry vegetation fueled its explosive growth and ravaged the mountain community of Greenville.

 Eva Gorman has called the town home for 17 years and said it was love at first sight when she and her husband bought the house where they raised their son.

-Now the town is in ashes after hot, dry, gusty weather drove the fire through the Gold Rush-era Sierra Nevada community of about 1,000.
+Now the town is in ashes after hot, dry, gusty weather drove the fire through the Gold Rush-era community of about 1,000 in the Sierra Nevada.
 The blaze incinerated much of the downtown that included wooden buildings more than a century old.

 “This is going to be a long firefight,” Capt.
 Mitch Matlow, spokesperson of the California Department of Forestry and Fire Protection, said.